MrFaBemol/otools-rpc/README.md

 invoice_id.action_post()
 ```

-More details are coming soon
+More details are coming soon...